 Mechanical draft cooling towers are more precise for capacity control.
 Additionally, they can be modulated based on demand.
 Therefore, on a hot day, when the heat loads are higher, the system (pumps and fans) can run at 100%, but on cooler days when the heat load is not so high, the system can be modulated to a lower running capacity based on the lower demand.
 That all depends on the controls of the cooling and how it is set up.
 Furthermore, classification of cooling towers are:

 - Induced Draft - Cross Flow or Counter Flow

 - Ejector Parallel Flow

 There are pro’s and con’s for the various types of cooling towers used based on the type of use.
 However, the design engineer who designed the system should have chosen the best type of cooling tower system for the intended use.
 All considerations and factors should have been taken into account when the system was designed.
-However, we all know sometimes things are missed in the initial design, construction and commissioning process when things are built.
+However, we all know that sometimes things are missed in the initial design, construction, and commissioning process when things are built.

 Factors and Considerations

 Here are some factors and considerations for cooling towers from lessons learned: